 Set within a pristine wilderness area of over 5000 hectares with natural African bushveld, there is an abundance of flora, fauna, birdlife and wildlife.
-Game drives are available daily, as well as an Elephant Experience, which includes bush walks and interaction with the elephants.
+Game drives are available daily.

 The main lodge overlooks the Elephant Dam and invites guests to take a step back in time while admiring South African décor pieces dating back to the 1800s.
 Slipper baths, a coal stove, wash stands, luggage chests, antique Oregon cupboards and tables are subtly placed within the luxury four-star surrounding, to emphasise the captivating history of the Magaliesberg area.

 Askari Lodge has one of the largest private collections of ox wagons, carts and other animal drawn vehicles from the period 1800 to 1900.
 A variety of stone and iron-age artefacts, items from the Boer War and San Bushmen rock carvings tell the history of the area, which is also known for the nearby Battle of Nooitgedacht.

 In contrast with the rich Boere and Afrikaner history depicted by the main farmhouse décor, the Day Visitors Centre is abundant with African symbolism, rich earthy colours and unique African décor focal points.
 The two contrasting décor themes pay homage to the Afrikaner history while highlighting the significant influence of the indigenous African tribes of the area.